 As part of the CAA, states are required to submit an annual network plan to the U.S. EPA for review and approval.
 Since 2007, EPA has required State and Local Air Pollution Control Agencies to make this plan available for public inspection at least thirty days prior to formal submission to EPA.
-This document will be available for public comment on the MDE website.

 MDE is also required to certify the air quality monitoring data every May 1st for the previous calendar year's data.
-MDE's air quality monitoring data for 2017 were certified and submitted to EPA on April 10, 2018.
+MDE's 2019 air quality monitoring data were certified on March 13, 2020.